Feasibility and infeasibility¶

 In some applications, the user may want to enforce that the initial point and all subsequent iterates satisfy the simple bounds:

 For instance, if the objective function or a nonlinear constraint function is undefined at points outside the bounds, then the bounds should be enforced at all times.

-By default, Knitro enforces bounds on the variables only for
+Usually, by default, Knitro will choose to enforce bounds on the variables only for

 the initial start point and the final solution (

 To enforce satisfaction at all iterates, set

 To allow execution from an initial point that violates the bounds,

 to set this option individually for each variable (as opposed to the global

 honorbnds option which applies to all variables).
 The settings

 through this API function will override the setting through the global